AKAASH297/VLM-Powered-OCR-ML-Diagram-Detection-Pipeline/README.md

 # Diagram-Aware Notes to PDF Pipeline

 A local **Document AI** pipeline that converts handwritten note images into a clean, structured PDF.
 It combines a **YOLO-based diagram detection model** with a **vision-capable VLM** for OCR transcription and text cleanup — preserving both written content and visual diagrams in a single consolidated output.
+Written mostly in PEP8 Standard.

 ---